va5ili5/vbouk/_posts/2016-09-17-compile-minify-scss.markdown

 ---
 layout: post
 title:  "Compile and minify sass in ASP.NET Core"
-description: "compiling, minifing and concatenate sass files to css in visual studio using npm"
+description: "compiling, minifing and concatenate sass files to css in visual studio using gulp"
 date:   2016-09-17
 author: Boukonis Vasileios
 tags: